todesstille/ERC20Swap/README.md

 ```

 You could also deploy it as standalone, without proxy, if you want to make it more gas-efficient (but less flexible)

+This implementation rates flexibility over gas-economy.
+Gas costs could be redused by bypassing the router and interacting directly with the DEX pools, but it will make it less flexible.

+Also this contract at any moment could be made completely trustless by renouncing ownership, but this will make it stick to exactly one router.